-Reducing the commercial minimum size limit for greater amberjack under Preferred Alternative 3 would increase harvest since smaller fish that were previously discarded due to the current 36-inch minimum size limit (Alternative 1 (No Action)) could be landed.
-This would provide positive direct economic effects for the commercial sector provided there are no longterm negative effects for the stock from the increased harvest.
+Reducing the commercial minimum size limit for greater amberjack to 34 inches fork length under Preferred Alternative 2 would increase harvest since smaller fish that were previously discarded due to the current 36-inch minimum size limit (Alternative 1 (No Action)) could be landed.
+This would provide positive direct economic effects for the commercial sector provided there are no long-term negative effects for the stock from the increased harvest.
 In general, the lower the size limit, the more that overall harvest would increase in the short-term, thereby increasing economic benefits incurred from such harvest.
 These economic benefits may accrue in the form of increased net revenue for commercial vessels, thus increasing PS for the commercial sector.